6cobi/6cobi/README.md

 ## 👨‍💻 About Me

-Computer Science student at Fordham University with a strong foundation in software engineering and distributed systems.
+Hi!
+I'm a Computer Science student at Fordham University with a strong foundation in software engineering and distributed systems.
 Experienced in building scalable backend services, ETL pipelines, and fault-tolerant systems.
 Passionate about open source, cloud technologies, and solving complex engineering challenges.

 - 🔭 I'm currently working on **open source dWeb apps**
 - 🌱 I'm currently learning **web protocols**